Bert-Proesmans/bert-proesmans.github.io/content/2022-02-14-stories-of-my-brain.md

 tags = ["Hololive", "Calliope Mori"]
 +++

 I've had this one thing on my mind for a year now; Write stories around Calliope Mori.
-Looking back on on the last year, I did just that on [reddit](https://www.reddit.com/r/Hololive/comments/lipjfd/kiaras_goodbye_fanfiction/) and [twitter](https://twitter.com/BertProesmans/status/1360728234158080000).
+Looking back on the last twelve months, I did just that on [reddit](https://www.reddit.com/r/Hololive/comments/lipjfd/kiaras_goodbye_fanfiction/) and [twitter](https://twitter.com/BertProesmans/status/1360728234158080000).
 But those are not the stories I set out to write.
 <!-- more -->